Strictosidine

 Strictosidine is a natural chemical compound and is classified as a glucoalkaloid and a vinca alkaloid.
 It is formed by the Pictet–Spengler condensation reaction of tryptamine with secologanin, catalyzed by the enzyme strictosidine synthase.
 Thousands of strictosidine derivatives are sometimes referred to by the broad phrase of monoterpene indole alkaloids.
 Strictosidine is an intermediate in the biosynthesis of numerous pharmaceutically valuable metabolites including quinine, camptothecin, ajmalicine, serpentine, vinblastine, vincristine and mitragynine.

 Biosynthetic pathways help to define the subgroups of strictosidine derivatives.

+Biosynthesis and metabolism

+Strictosidine is produced by the enzyme strictosidine synthase, which combines secologanin and the indole amine, tryptamine:

+In Catharanthus species and other plants which produce indole alkaloids, the enzyme strictosidine beta-glucosidase then removes the glycoside unit from strictosidine by hydrolysis, to give strictosidine aglycone and D-glucose.

+Strictosidine aglycone is a precursor to about 2,000 other indole alkaloids, so the enzyme producing it has been called the "gatekeeper" to this diversity.

 Distribution

 Strictosidine is found in the following plant families: